J.A.C.K.

 “Pretty crappy, buggy, and uncomfortable.”

-“I'm using around 20,000 textures compressed in 3 WADs; the application freezes for 1-2 seconds every time I go to or leave the texture application, even though I have a workstation with quad Xeon and 16 GB RAM.”
+“I'm using around 20,000 textures compressed in 3 WADs; the application freezes for 1-2 seconds every time I go to or leave the texture application, even though I have a workstation with a quad Xeon and 16 GB RAM.”

 “It is also far less crash-prone and buggy compared to Valve's original editor.”